alex/ct-tools/README.md

 Usage:

 ```
-$ cargo run path/to/chain.pem
+$ cargo run path/to/cert-or-chain.pem
 ```

-Where `chain.pem` is a file with the complete cert chain.
+If the argument is a chain (more than one certificate) `ct-submitter` will submit that precise chain.
+If it is a single certificate, `ct-submitter` will automatically build a chain using [`crt.sh`](https://crt.sh/).

 Example: